Skip to main content

 Dr. Snyder was quick to offer superlatives about his students.
 Referring to the current renovation and construction of the Dr. Dane A. Miller Science Complex, he said, “They did this without the equipment and tools we normally have in our science center.
 The students did not let challenges deter their work, and now they have achieved something great – the creation of a new compound.
 I’m very proud of them and excited about what will come next in their research.”

-Austin Steppey, one of the students, said that waiting was the most challenging part of the process.
+Austin Steppey, one of the chemistry students, said that waiting was the most challenging part of the process.
 When one of the collaborators testing the molecule had trouble with their own equipment, it lengthened that part of the process.
 But all the challenges were overcome and the reward is being realized.
 Jacob DeBoest echoed some of Steppey’s thoughts when he said the most rewarding aspect of the project was working together.

 Grace College aspires to academic excellence in each of its five undergraduate schools, seminary and six graduate degree programs.
 The comprehensive Aspire Campaign for Grace College & Seminary has achieved more than 88% of its $37 million goal since launching in spring, 2017.
 One major project of the campaign, the Dr. Dane A. Miller Science Complex, is scheduled to open in August.